Who needs to register

 If you own and manage your own properties

-You don't need to register if you only manage properties you own.
+You do not need to register if you only manage properties you own.

 If you've established a company to own and manage your properties